Document last revised 23/04/13

 Specification of the chemistry is by means of a data file in which each required reaction is included, with the model type and all necessary parameters; this will be described further in Section 4.4.

 The properties of the gas mixture (density, kinematic viscosity, specific heat and thermal conductivity) depend on the local composition, in terms of mass fractions of the different species, and the local conditions, primarily temperature and pressure.
 For economy, two simpler alternatives are also provided; in these the properties are based on the carrier gas, using either the actual temperature or a reference value.

 A surface-to-surface radiation model based on viewfactors is included.
 The radiation contributions are used in the conventional conjugate heat transfer solution of the energy equation.
 The model has the ability to incorporate semi-transparent solid materials although the gas itself is assumed to be transparent.
 Optical surface properties are derived from information in a data file (see Section 4.5 for further detail) and can be dependent on both temperature and wavelength; the use of spectrally varying properties can be of great importance in CVD applications.

 Plasma modelling is achieved by means of the effective drift-diffusion model.
 This involves making assumptions that are generally appropriate in CVD applications; it is then possible to simulate the plasma by solving equations for the electron density, the electron temperature and the real and imaginary parts of a complex potential (see Appendix 1 for more information).
+If the time-average potential (bias or DC voltage) is not zero, an additional equation can be solved for the DC voltage.
 In this implementation the parameters affecting the plasma are specified in advance; the plasma therefore affects the gas flow (through the chemistry, which will depend on the state of the plasma) but there is no reciprocal interaction.

 The plasma model is only for capacitively-coupled rather than inductively-coupled devices.